arcadellama/plex-nowplaying/README.md

 Copy or link the script "nowplaying" it into your path, (e.g., ~/.local/bin, or /usr/local/bin).
 Without any arguments it looks for a Plex server running on your local server.
 See "Configuration" below for more options.

-I have put it in my .bashrc and pipe it into "lolcat" because it makes me happy.
+I have put it in my .bashrc for the screenshot seen above.

 ### Configuration